json-everything/json-everything/json-everything.net/wwwroot/md/json-logic.md

 In C#, your operators will need to derive from the `Rule` abstract class.
 There is only a single method to implement, `Apply()`, and you'll need to add an `Operator` attribute.
 The logic in the rule doesn't need to be complex, but there are a couple things to be aware of:

 - The arguments for your rule must correspond to the parameters of the constructor.
-- You're working with `JsonElement`s, so you'll need to detect compatible value types.
-There are a few extension methods that you can use, like `.Numberify()`, that try to "fuzzy-cast" to a numberish value.
+- You're working with `JsonNode`s, so you'll need to detect compatible value types.
+There are a few extension methods that you can use, like `.Numberify()`, that try to "fuzzy-cast" to an appropriate value.
 - If you encounter invalid input, throw a `JsonLogicException` with an appropriate message.

 `Apply()` takes two parameters, both of which are data for variables to act upon.